Saxifraga paniculata P. Mill. ssp. neogaea (Butters) D. Löve

 Range: Mt.
 Mansfield, Vermont; Quebec to Labrador, west to Lake Superior and Manitoba.
 Also in alpine and arctic Europe.

-Aids to Identification: Alpine saxifrage's leathery leaves grow in a small rosette, each 1-3 cm long, obovate, and with small teeth.
+Aids to Identification: Livlong saxifrage's leathery leaves grow in a small rosette, each 1-3 cm long, obovate, and with small teeth.
 The tips of the teeth are white, encrusted with calcium which is exuded by the leaf.
 Each rosette sends up 1 flower stalk, which branches into a loose cluster of small, 5-petaled flowers.
 The petals are white and often dotted with red.
 Unlike all other Maine saxifrages, the stem bears leaves.

 Ecological characteristics: Occurs in small populations on cold, circumneutral cliffs.